mjuvela/ISM/README.md

 The main script for dust emission calculations is ASOC.py.
 Note that the map orientations have changed since the previous versions (called SOC.py).
-The main script for dust scvattering calculations is ASOCS.py.
+The main script for dust scattering calculations is ASOCS.py.

 make_dust.py is a sample script showing how to convert DustEM files to